‘I got my press roll from […] Tubby Hall’– Baby Dodds

 ‘I’ll Be Glad…’ opens with a shot of Louis and the band playing ‘High Society’ [0:30]; a cartoon soundtrack then takes over until the famous sequence [around 2:50 onwards] which features the title song – sung initially by a giant, phantom witch-doctor’s head pursuing the characters as they flee, which then morphs into Armstrong’s own head as he performs the song.
 After this trope is exhausted, there is a sudden cut to the band playing ‘Chinatown, My Chinatown’ at a phenomenal tempo [5:10], which at last allows us a glimpse of some of Tubby’s appeal, as he grins widely and displays evident technique and control with the brushes despite the pace of the number.
 We then depart for racist cartoon-land once again, until the highlight of the whole film from a drumming point of view [around 5:55], in which a caricatured ‘savage’ stirring a cauldron with two ladles morphs into a close-up shot of Hall behind the drums, evidently having the time of his life and laying down some silky press-rolls despite his hefty sticks.
 His drum setup appears to be an early type of ‘console’ set, with a trap table and two post-mounted cymbals (the left-hand one with a large chunk missing out of it!) along with a bass drum and what looks to me like a Ludwig Black Beauty snare drum.

-‘A Rhapsody…’ begins with Sidney Easton playing a man who instead of cleaning, enjoys drumming along to records on assorted cleaning equipment.
+‘A Rhapsody…’ begins with Sidney Easton playing a man who enjoys drumming along to records on assorted cleaning equipment instead of cleaning.
 His exasperated ‘mail order wife’ (Fanny Belle DeKnight) knocks him unconscious with a mop, prompting a dream sequence in which he is the king of ‘Jazzmania’, and is personally entertained by Louis and the band (dressed as stereotype Africans) amid a sea of soap suds.

 They once again perform ‘I’ll Be Glad When You’re Dead…’ [2:55] and ‘Shine’ [6:35].
 Louis sings and plays trumpet with such characteristic brio and panache as to temporarily transcend the demeaning and corny setting.
 Once again, we’re treated to a brief close-up of Tubby Hall [8:13] bouncing along behind the band in joyous fashion, playing the exact same drum setup as in the cartoon, and showing off some stick tricks to boot.
 Both numbers feature well-recorded drums and are generally excellently performed by the whole band.
 Even from these two minute glimpses, and despite the unfortunate and objectionable surroundings, it’s possible to sense that in a live context Hall was a really compelling performer, and that a lot the tremendous energy this band produced had its origin behind the drums.